Fostering information pack

 4. The fostering assessment process

-- Once you have decided you wish to proceed the first step is to contact us by phone, email or via the Bucks County Council website to complete an enquiry.
+- Once you have decided you wish to proceed the first step is to contact us by phone, email or via the our website to complete an enquiry.
 This is a brief conversation in which we will check whether you have the basic requirement of a spare room and that you are available to meet with us for an initial visit.

 - The initial visit will be a chance for you to find out more about fostering.
 A member of staff from the Fostering Recruitment Team will visit your home and discuss your circumstances in more detail, in order to consider whether it would be appropriate for you to begin a full fostering assessment.